.

 Researchers seek to understand how individuals changed culturally and physically, how tools and technologies changed during this time, and how burial practices, rituals, and land use differed between the Mesolithic and Neolithic populations.

-Researchers have already discovered several sets of human burials at the project site—key findings that have provided insights to the genetic continuity at the Mesolithic-Neolithic transition, enabling a better understanding of past human diets and mobility.
+Researchers have already discovered several sets of human burials at the project site—key findings that have provided insights into the genetic continuity at the Mesolithic-Neolithic transition, enabling a better understanding of past human diets and mobility.

 The goals of understanding and defining the Mesolithic-Neolithic transition process in the region are grounded in providing answers to the following set of research questions:

-- Is it possible to identify cultural and physical alterations in the local population based on DNA and diet?
+1. Is it possible to identify cultural and physical alterations in the local population based on DNA and diet?
 And how are these possibly related to population movement and integration?

-- What were the changes and/or continuities in technology?
+3. What were the changes and/or continuities in technology?

-- How did the apparent changes in subsistence strategies impact social changes and the regional ecology?
+4. How did the apparent changes in subsistence strategies impact social changes and the regional ecology?

 How You Will Help